eglunn3/4180FinalProject/README.md

 The desktop app is written in C# with the MBED app written in C++.
 The repo is licensed under the MIT license, and contributions are welcomed and encouraged.
 Please either use a pull request or the issues tab as needed for features or bugs.

 ## What the program does
+A technical document describing program functionality and design is the Overleaf Software Explanation.pdf file on this repo.
 The program has four different options:

 ### Analog